Explorer's Guide to Wildemount: Tal'Dorei Campaign Setting

 In 2017, the Critical Role team and Green Ronin Publishing released a sourcebook about the continent of Tal'Dorei, one of the continents in the fictional world of Exandria and the primary setting of the first campaign of the web series.
 Critical Role: Tal'Dorei Campaign Setting was released using the Wizards of the Coast Open Game License and is not considered "official" Dungeons & Dragons material (unlike the Explorer's Guide to Wildemount, which was published by Wizards of the Coast and is considered "official" material).
 The book does include a brief description of Wildemount in a section on the distant regions of Exandria.

+D&D Adventurers League

+Both the official adventure module Critical Role: Call of the Netherdeep and the Explorer's Guide to Wildemount were adapted for play in the D&D Adventurers League, the Wizards of the Coast organized play association for Dungeons & Dragons, upon the release of the Call of the Netherdeep in March 2022.
+The 14th version of the Adventurers League Player's Guide (March 2024) added Tal'Dorei Reborn (2022) as an option for additional rules in Adventurers League Critical Role campaigns.